 That’s pretty compelling.
 For the Azure Function I needed to register an App with Twitter and I needed to create an Azure Function App Plan to host my Azure Function.
 With Microsoft Flow I just created a Flow.

 To setup and configure the Azure Function I needed to set up Deployment Options to upload the Twitter PowerShell Module (this is the third-party module), and I needed to store the two credential sets associated with the Twitter Account/App.
-In Microsoft Flow I just chose Twitter as an Action and provided conscent to the oAuth2 challenge.
+In Microsoft Flow I just chose Twitter as an Action and provided consent to the oAuth2 challenge.

 Finally for the logic of the Azure Function I had to write the script to retrieve the data, manipulate it, and then post it to Twitter.
 In Microsoft Flow it was simply a case of configuring the workflow logic.